-There are a number of heirloom yogurts that culture at room temperature.
+There are many types of heirloom yogurt that culture at room temperature.
 These mesophilic yogurt cultures are WAY easier to make than heat set yogurt.

 The final yogurt isn’t exactly like store-bought yogurt.
 It’s a bit like comparing an heirloom tomato with store-bought beefsteak tomato, they are both good, but they aren’t exactly the same.